GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 .. _Outputs_tag_co2_field_case:

-Specifying the output formats
+Specifying output formats
 ----------------------------------

-The **Outputs** XML tag is used to trigger the writing of visualization and restart files.
+The **Outputs** XML tag is used to write visualization and restart files.
 Here, we write files in a format natively readable by Paraview under the tag **VTK**.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseCo2InjTutorial.xml